openfisca/openfisca-doc/presentation.md

 OpenFisca allows users to calculate many variables of the tax and benefit legislation of a country (social benefits and taxes paid by households) given input variables.
-The impact of reforms also be simulated.
+The impact of reforms can also be simulated.

 When plugged on a survey, OpenFisca can also calculate the budgetary consequences of a reform and its distributional impact.